willconant/cot-node/README.md

 Cot is a CouchDB library for nodejs with the following benefits:

-  - It produces promises using the excellent Q module.
+  - It provides a promise-based API.
   - It has clear method names that map almost directly to CouchDB's HTTP API.
   - It takes advantage of redundancies in the CouchDB API to map responses back to promises.
     For instance, `post()` treats conflicts as errors, but `put()` treats